-As its name suggests, a return to work program is a plan established by a business to help reintegrate injured workers into the workplace.
-The goal is to return employees to the workplace as soon as they are medically able.
+A return to work (RTW) program is a plan established by a business to return injured employees to the workplace as soon as they are medically able.
 The goal is to enable injured employees to be productive during their recuperation and to maintain a connection to the workplace.
 An RTW program offers advantages to both the business and its workers.

-- Retain Experienced Workers: Injured workers who remain at home for an extended period may become dispirited.
-They may eventually leave the firm.
-An employer can retain valued employees by returning them to the workplace as soon as they are physically able.
+- Retain Experienced Workers.
+Injured workers who remain at home for an extended period may become discouraged and leave the firm.
+You can retain valued employees by returning them to the workplace as soon as they are physically able.

-- Reduce Turnover: By returning injured employees to work, employers can avoid the cost of hiring and training replacement workers.
+- Reduce Turnover.
+By getting injured employees back work quickly, you can avoid the cost of hiring and training temporary workers or permanent replacements.

-- Better Productivity: Injured employees who return to the workplace will be more productive if they're at work than they would have been had they remained at home.
+- Better Productivity.
+Even if they can't perform at full capacity, injured employees will be more productive if they're at work than they would have been at home.

-- Reduced Costs: Even if they return to work part-time will collect fewer disability benefits than they would have if they remained at home.
-Thus, an RTW program can help reduce your worker's compensation costs.
+- Lower Workers Compensation Costs.
+Injured employees who return to work part-time will collect fewer disability benefits than they would have if they remained at home.

 Benefits for Employees

-An RTW program is more than just a cost-saving tool for employers.
-It also offers benefits to employees.
+An RTW program also offers benefits to employees.

-- Better Morale: Injured workers who remain at home can feel socially isolated.
-By returning to the job quickly, employees retain their social connections.
-They also regain a sense of purpose provided by a daily work routine.
+- Social Connections.
+Injured employees who return to the workplace promptly can retain their social connections.
+They also regain a sense of purpose from a daily work routine.

-The goal of an RTW program is to get an injured worker back on the job as quickly as possible.
-For your program to be effective, you must have written procedures in place for responding to on-the-job injuries.
-Your plan should outline the steps your company will follow from the time an injury occurs until the employee returns to the workplace.
+The purpose of an RTW program is to get injured employees back to the workplace as quickly as possible.
+To fulfill that goal, the program must have clearly-written procedures outlining the specific actions your staff will take from the time an injury occurs until the employee returns to the workplace.
 The following six steps are the CHSWC's best practices for returning injured employees to work:

-- Determine Capabilities and Restrictions: Obtain an assessment of the worker's capabilities from his or her treating physician.
-Determine what activities (such as lifting or standing) must be restricted.
+- Determine Capabilities and Restrictions.
+Obtain an assessment of the worker's capabilities from his treating physician and determine what (if any) activities must be restricted.

-- Choose a Reasonable Accommodation: Make the worker an offer to return to work.
-The worker may be able to return to his or her regular job with a reasonable accommodation.
-If not, offer an alternative.
-This could be another equivalent job, a lower-level position, or temporary work.
+- Choose a Reasonable Accommodation.
+Make the worker an offer to return to work.
+If the worker can't return to his or her regular job with or without an accommodation, offer an alternative such a lower-level position or temporary work.

 Finalizing Your Policy

-Once you've established the procedures outlined above, you'll need to assign responsibility for carrying them out.
-The tasks should be divided up among several staff members.
+Your next task is to divide the responsibilities outlined above among several staff members.
 For example, a human resources manager might be responsible for explaining the RTW program to an injured worker and helping him or her to fill out workers compensation claims forms.
-The worker's department manager might be responsible for helping the worker choose an appropriate accommodation (if one is needed).
+The worker's department manager might be responsible for helping the worker choose an appropriate accommodation.

-Before you implement your RTW program, you should evaluate each job at your company and identify its essential tasks.
-Tasks are essential if they are fundamental to the job.
-These are the duties a worker must be able to perform to do that job.
-If an injured worker cannot complete these tasks, even with an accommodation, he or she cannot return to that job.
+Before implementing your RTW program, you'll need to evaluate each job and identify its essential tasks.
+If an injured worker cannot complete essential tasks, even with an accommodation, he or she cannot return to that job.

 Once your RTW program has been implemented, you'll need to monitor its results to ensure it's working as you intended.
 Your program will be successful only if all participants are fulfilling their responsibilities.
-This includes your worker's compensation insurer and the medical professionals treating your injured workers.
-Physicians should be keeping you and your insurer up to date on injured workers' capabilities and restrictions.
+For example, physicians treating your injured workers should be communicating effectively with you and your insurer regarding the workers' physical condition, their capabilities, and any work restrictions they need.